rdkcentral/com.metrological.ui.Automotive/README.md

 #### Documentation

 This Library provides examples on how to interactive with a multi-touch touchscreen.
-All active elements
+The library records and analyses all fingers and it's movement ( there seems to be a hard limit in browser that it tacks max 10 fingers)

+Once the analyser recognizes a gesture it tries to dispatch that event on one of the active touched elements.

+### Available events

+#### _onSingleTap()

+Will be called when one finger quickly touches this element

+#### _onMultiTap()

+Will be called when mutliple fingers quickly touches this element

+#### _onDoubleTap()

+When one finger quickly double taps the same element

+#### _onLongpress()

+Will be invoked if one or more fingers are pressing this element for < 800ms.
+For  now the recording data holds data for all the fingers so it could be that 3 fingers are touching 3 individual elements they all receive

+#### _onDrag()

+Will be invoked when you touch an element and start moving your finger

+#### _onDragEnd()

+When you stop dragging an element

 ---